-Validation: give a statement(s) that acknowledge the importance or value of the opposing viewpoint.
+Validation: give statement(s) that acknowledge the importance or value of the opposing viewpoint and promote good will.

 Refutation: disprove their argument and explain why your argument is more valid.

 Concluding Sentence: end the paragraph by restating your overall claim or providing a solution.